 You should also consider setting up a forwarding request with the Deutsche Post AG (if your previous address was in Germany).
 This means your post will be automatically sent on from your previously registered address to your new address.

-Ulm University of Applied Sciences has ideal connections to local and national transport links.
+Ulm University of Applied Sciences has good connections to local and national transport infrastructure.
 The Donau-Iller-Nahverkehrsbund-GmbH (DING) organizes local public transport in and around Ulm.
 With your student ID card, you can travel for free on public transport throughout the entire DING region, on weekdays from 6 pm and all day at the weekend or on public holidays.
-What's more, your ID card gives you free bus travel between the stops "Örlinger Straße" and "Egertweg" (Line 4).
-This means, as an Ulm University of Applied Sciences student, you can travel for free between the Prittwitzstrasse campus and our site in Böfingen.

-When you start the first semester of your studies at Ulm University of Applied Sciences and register your main residence as being in Ulm, you will receive a semester ticket for the DING region free of charge.
-For all further semesters, the semester ticket is available for a fee and is valid for one semester at a time.
-You can get the semester ticket at the Cash Register Cafeteria Prittwitzstraße or the Service Center Neue Mitte (SWU traffiti).
-You can find all other information about transport and the DING local and regional transport network at
+When you start the first semester of your studies at Ulm University of Applied Sciences and register your main residence as being in Ulm, you will receive a semester ticket for the DING region, free of charge.
+For all subsequent semesters, you will have to pay for your DING semester ticket – which is valid for one semester.
+You can purchase a semester ticket at the till in the Prittwitzstrasse Cafeteria, or from the Service Center Neue Mitte (SWU traffiti) in Ulm city center.
+You can find all other information about transport and the DING local and regional transport network at DING Ulm.